John D. Perrings

 My clients found me because they felt like something about this was wrong.
 They just never had a way to quantify it.

-- Taking entrepreneurial risk is part of the American fabric.
+1. Misuse of Risk – Taking entrepreneurial risk is part of the American fabric.
 But taking risk on things over which we have no control is a learned behavior – and counter to what we know is right, intuitively.
+Having some iron-clad certainty in a portion of our lives allows us to take calculated risks.

-- Prioritizing debt (outflows to other peoples’ financial systems) over capitalizing our own “financial system” is a learned behavior.
+3. Prioritizing Debt – Prioritizing outflows to other peoples’ financial systems over capitalizing our own “financial system” is a learned behavior.
 Prioritizing debt leaves us financially weaker and can lead to guaranteed losses of hundreds of thousands of dollars over the course of our financial lives.

-- The further down the road we get with status-quo financial plans, the harder it is to adapt to changing conditions
+7. Unadaptable Plans – The further down the road we get with status-quo financial plans, the harder it is to adapt to changing conditions.

-- The further down the road we get with status-quo financial plans, the more we must rely on active portfolio strategies that require us to time the market — at a time in our lives when mistakes can be catastrophic
+8. Forced Market Timing – The further down the road we get with status-quo financial plans, the more we must rely on active portfolio strategies that require us to time the market — at a time in our lives when mistakes can be catastrophic.

-- Priorities will change as we move through life.
-I have met many people who did not place any importance on passing a financial legacy to anyone.
+10. Priorities Will Change – I have met many people who did not place any importance on passing a financial legacy to anyone.
 And then in their 60s, 70s, or 80s, it becomes the most important thing.
 I have yet to talk to an 60, 70, or 80 year old who was happy that their term insurance expired because their family “didn’t need it.”